glblcd/pyladies-2019-02/PITCHME.md

 ---
 ## Who's this guy
-* And what is he doing here?
+and what is he doing here?

 ---